The Best Thing

 It just might take a Christmas miracle.

-The Best Thing is available as a single novella, or in a combination collection—Romancing the Holiday—containing The Best Thing and two other contemporary romances from HelenKay Dimon and Christi Barth.
+Or in a multi-author collection—Romancing the Holiday—containing The Best Thing and two other contemporary romances from HelenKay Dimon and Christi Barth.

 We'll Be Home for Christmas by HelenKay Dimon